 The Corporation is party to collective bargaining agreements throughout its business which are subject to expiration at various times in the future.
-Currently, management is in negotiation for three of its labour agreements.
-One agreement expired on December 31, 2008 and the other two agreements expired on March 15, 2009.
+Currently, management is in negotiation for two of its labour agreements which expired on December 31, 2009.
+A labour agreement at one additional facility will expire on August 1, 2010.
 If the Corporation is unable to renew all agreements as they become subject to renegotiation from time to time, it could result in work stoppages and other labour disturbances which could have a material adverse effect on its business.